codac-team/codac/doc/source/examples/07_drifting_clock.rst

 Reliable correction of a drifting clock
 ---------------------------------------

-..
-The following example is taken from `this paper <http://simon-rohou.fr/research/tubobs/tubobs_paper.pdf>`_.
+The following example is taken from `this paper <http://simon-rohou.fr/research/tubeval/tubeval_paper.pdf>`_.

-The following example is taken from the paper `Reliable Non-Linear State Estimation Involving Time Uncertainties`, submitted to Automatica.

 Details are coming soon.